Building Resilience To Thrive During Times Of Stress And Pressure At Work

-The ability to cope with pressure, challenging times and uncertainty relies on developing particular thought patterns, attitudes and skills to help us to survive and thrive under stress.
+The ability to cope with pressure, challenging times and uncertainty relies on developing particular thought patterns, attitudes and skills.

 So if you want to boost your own inherent resilience to maximise your ability to bounce back, here’s what I would suggest.

 1. Accept change as part of life.
-It is time to accept that change is part of life.
-It is not going to go away so resisting change is fruitless and tiring.
-We need to not only accept change but also expect it to happen to look for the opportunities that open up for us when it does happen.
-Develop the habit of seeing each challenge, as a catalyst for acquiring or mastering new skills and experiences.
+Resisting change is fruitless and tiring.
+We need to not only accept change but also expect it to happen and then look for the opportunities that open up when it does.
+Develop the habit of seeing each challenge as a catalyst for acquiring or mastering new skills and experiences.

 2. Avoid making a drama out of your stresses and pressures.
 Stress, pressure and uncertainty are all part of life.
-The events of our life are not what shape us.. it is how we choose to respond that has the biggest impact.
+The events of your life are not what shape you.
+It is how you choose to respond that has the biggest impact.

-We are hard wired as part of our survival instinct to pay more attention to the negative… but it is possible to switch our thoughts to see the opportunities that are available to us in almost every situation.
+We are hard-wired as part of our survival instinct to pay more attention to the negative… but it is possible to switch your thoughts to see the opportunities that are available in almost every situation.

-When we are tired and run down we can not give our best whether it is in meetings, staying productive and engaged or being present for our team members when they need our help.
+When you are tired and run down you can not give your best whether it is in meetings, staying productive and engaged or being present for your team members when they need your help.
 Taking care of YOU is the foundation to building your resilience and your ability to handle whatever comes your way.

 By learning to become more resilient you can bring a new power, direction and energy to your career.
-By adopting a sense of optimism and focusing on what you can influence rather than what you can not and taking care of your health and wellbeing, you can achieve greater success at work and find greater enjoyment in the your life.
+By adopting a sense of optimism, focusing on what you can influence and taking care of your health and wellbeing, you can achieve greater success at work and find greater enjoyment in your life.